kami321/Data-Exploration-Project/README.md

-# Analysis of the Impact of the College Scorecards Publication
+# Applied Econometrics 4110 22WQ - Data Exploration Assignment

-Seattle University - Applied Econometrics 4110 22WQ - Data Exploration Assignment
+Analysis of the Impact of the College Scorecards Publication

 Author: Yinhui(Kami) Yang